Calvin Schiraldi

 Calvin Drew Schiraldi (born June 16, 1962) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) from 1984 through 1991 for five different teams.
-He is best remembered as the losing pitcher of Game 6 and Game 7 of the 1986 World Series, when he pitched for the Boston Red Sox.
+He is best remembered as the losing pitcher of Games 6 and 7 of the 1986 World Series, when he pitched for the Boston Red Sox.
 Listed at 6 ft 5 in and 215 lb, he threw and batted right-handed.

 Early years and amateur career

 Schiraldi was born in Houston, Texas, and attended Westlake High School in Austin, Texas.
 He was drafted after high school by the Chicago White Sox in the 17th round of the 1980 Major League Baseball draft, but chose instead to attend the University of Texas.
 Schiraldi, along with future Boston Red Sox teammate Roger Clemens, pitched the 1983 Texas Longhorns baseball team to a 1983 College World Series championship.
 Schiraldi was named the College World Series Most Outstanding Player and to the All-Tournament Team.